znamlab/iss-preprocess/docs/source/sequencing.rst

 ^^^^^^^^^^^^^^^

 Optionally, rolonies can be filtered by their spot sign score.
-In practice this has not been extremelly useful so far as most rolonies are too densely packed.
+In practice this has not been extremely useful so far as most rolonies are too densely packed.
 This score is an estimate of how much the spot has the same shape as an average isolated spot.
 This just counts the number of pixels that are positive in the middle of the spot and how many are negative in the surrounding.